costareb/veo_vec/README.md

 RAG is experimental.
 Large models such as mistral-nemo may time out during local inference.
 Planned improvements:

-- Switch to smaller but strong models (e.g., xLSTM)
+- Switch to smaller but strong models (e.g. xLSTM)
 - Move inference to cloud resources for scalability

+### Explicit filtering

+For a first evaluation the system is applied to venezuelan documents only.
+Once we upscale explicit filtering options shall be added (language, country, further metadata).

 ---